GustavoViniciusdeMorais/Hacking_Studies/tutorials/wifiNetwork.md

 1. **Router Configuration**:
    - Connect to your Wi-Fi router's web interface (usually accessible via `http://192.168.1.1` or `http://192.168.0.1`).
-   - Login with the admin credentials.
+   - Log in with the admin credentials.
    - Configure the SSID (Wi-Fi network name) and password.
-   - Enable DHCP server on the router to assign IP addresses automatically to connected devices.
+   - Enable the DHCP server on the router to automatically assign IP addresses to connected devices.

 ### **Step 2: Configure Debian Machines**